frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Resolution

 The artwork will be displayed at W1080 * H1920 Full HD format.
-Any work created at a lower resolution will be stretched.
+Any work created at a lower resolution will scaled to fit.
 FRAMED also supports landscape videos and this option is included during the upload.

 ### ■ Frame Rate